DeepGroundwater/DeepGroundwater-specs/docs/v0/spec.md

 [Github Issues](https://github.com/DeepGroundwater/DeepGroundwater-specs/labels/V0%20Spec)

-## License
+Copyright 2025-Present DeepGroundwater development team.
 This work is licensed under an Apache 2.0 [License](https://www.apache.org/licenses/LICENSE-2.0)

 ## Abstract

-This specification defines the dataset formats for streamflow input ingestion, and geospatial references, to be used in DDR routing.
+This specification defines the dataset formats for streamflow input ingestion, and geospatial references, to be used in Distributed Differentiable Routing (DDR).

 ## Introduction